 Thermal variations on small scales create turbulence in the Earth's atmosphere and degrade the image quality.
 To minimise this problem, a MCAO system has been embedded in the EST design from the outset.
-A vigorous development program is being carried to improve the performance of MCAO deformable mirrors and wavefront sensing algorithms.
+It will correct the wavefront distortions arising from two separated layers of the atmosphere.
+A vigorous development program is being carried out by EST partners to improve the performance of MCAO deformable mirrors and wavefront sensors.